UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Experiments

 As shown in Table~\ref{tab:initial-cls}, our proposed methods consistently outperform all baselines across three metrics, accuracy, F1 score, and AUC.
 Specifically, UAM achieves 92.06\% accuracy on the WSSS4LUAD dataset, surpassing Mamba (90.65\%), Mamba-M (89.35\%), Jamba (88.96\%), and Transformer (85.77\%).
 Moreover, both UAM variants outperform competing methods on the IGNITE dataset as well as on the combined dataset.
 These results demonstrate that UAM effectively enhances global information extraction through its unified architecture, validating the efficacy of the proposed approach.

 Furthermore, we evaluated the generalization ability of UAM in comparison with several SOTA baselines, as shown in Table~\ref{tab:cross-cls}.
-Specifically, each model was trained on the IGNITE dataset, which contains the largest number of cell radiomics samples, and subsequently tested on the WSSS4LUAD dataset as well as on the combined WSSS4LUAD–TCGA dataset.
-UAM consistently outperforms all competing baselines, demonstrating its superior capability in learning universal radiomics representations.
+Specifically, each model was trained on the IGNITE dataset, which contains the largest number of cell samples, and subsequently tested on the WSSS4LUAD dataset as well as on the combined WSSS4LUAD–TCGA dataset.
+UAM consistently outperforms all competing baselines, demonstrating its superior capability in learning universal representations.

-Notably, Jamba exhibited severe generalization deficiencies when applied to radiomics data using the same number of blocks as other baselines.
-This observation suggests that its rigid hybrid design, which enforces a fixed ratio between Transformer and Mamba components, is suboptimal for cell radiomics analysis and prone to overfitting.
+Notably, Jamba exhibited severe generalization deficiencies using the same number of blocks as other baselines.
+This observation suggests that its rigid hybrid design, which enforces a fixed ratio between Transformer and Mamba components, is suboptimal for medical image analysis and prone to overfitting.

 \textbf{Comparisons with Imaged-based SOTA}.
 We also compared UAM with two image-based SOTA methods, including BiomedParse~\cite{biomedparse} and ClinSegAI~\cite{clinsegai}.
 As shown in Figure~\ref{subfig:comparison}, UAM achieves significantly higher accuracy than both BiomedParse and ClinSegAI (p$<$0.01, two-sample t-tests) on the IGNITE and WSSS4LUAD datasets.
-These results demonstrate that our cell radiomics-based model effectively exploits richer cellular feature information and surpasses image-based approaches, thereby improving diagnostic accuracy.
+These results demonstrate that our UAM effectively exploits richer cellular feature information and surpasses image-based approaches, thereby improving diagnostic accuracy.
 More details about their cell classification process are illustrated in the \textit{Supplemental Material}.